rob-blackbourn/jetblack-negoriate-stream/README.md

 ### Alternative Async Client

-The following client follows the patterns demonstrated in the asyncio library.
+The following client follows the patterns demonstrated in the asyncio library using `open_negotiate_stream`.
+This follows the conventions of the asyncio `open_connection` function.
+The negotiation happens before the function returns, resulting in tidier code.

 ```python
 import asyncio